Activate Your Sales Prospecting Efforts

 Use the notes section on an account to store information and relevant tidbits or build dedicated sections in CRM at the account level for each of the buckets mentioned previously (what does the prospect look like now; what do they want to look like in the future; how are they planning on getting there; what hurdles are they running into; and what is the “hair-on-fire” problem that needs addressing today).

 Remember, the initial contact is an introduction and discovery call, not a product pitch.
-Consider the process of know, understand, then provide.
-The opener should clearly articulate that the producer has taken the time to know the prospect’s industry and demonstrate they understand what other businesses like them are doing to get through these difficult times.
+Consider the process of knowing, understanding, then providing.
+The opener should clearly articulate that the producer has taken the time to know the prospect’s industry and demonstrate they understand what other businesses like theirs are doing to get through these difficult times.
 This brings value to the call.
 Now it is time to listen.
 Listen to understand.
 With the niche expertise, the background information gathered on the prospect, and potentially an introduction from a colleague, should make this outreach an almost effortless introductory conversation.
 Position the call as a genuine “I want to learn more about you and your company.”
 Ask them to share information about their business.
 What they do best.
-What keeps them up at night.
+What keeps them up at night?
 Offer to be a resource for them down the road.
 Thank them for their time.

 Amplify your prospecting efforts by building brand awareness.
 The likelihood of a prospect taking your call increases significantly if they recognize your firm and have some recall of how it connects to their business.
 Content marketing is one critical element in today’s digital world.